paotsaq/ft_printf/README.md

 Ok so first, let's be a little more careful with what you call a bad taste in jokes alright because there's like a whole spectrum of things people can find funny, or have you ever not seen really cute cats doing silly things, and this was me just trying to make a couple people laugh at their computers by the way everyone should really try and stretch regularly that would do wonders for the posture and so back at you if you ever do any of those snide remarks about the way I take my living I might just

-¹ Just run `git submodule init`, and then `git submodule update`.
+¹ run `git submodule init`, and then `git submodule update`.
 It's that easy.